-HTA policy on the steps transplant units should take to prepare living organ donors for the unlikely scenario arising whereby it is not possible to transplant their organ into the intended recipient.
+Below are the steps transplant units should take to prepare living organ donors for the very rare possibility that their organ/part organ (which is otherwise transplantable), cannot be transplanted into the intended recipient.
 The purpose of this process is to ensure that living donor organs are not “wasted”.
-When an organ is referred to on this page, part organs are included in the definition.

-The Human Tissue Act 2004 (Persons who Lack Capacity to Consent and Transplant Regulations) 2006 (the Regulations) are silent on the options available.
+The Human Tissue Act 2004 (Persons who Lack Capacity to Consent and Transplant Regulations) 2006 (the Regulations) requires the donor’s consent for a specified purpose.

-- organ can be re-implanted into the donor (this option is not appropriate for liver lobes.
-In addition, paired/pooled donors are advised that this may not always be possible if their organ is already being transported)
+- organ can be re-implanted into the donor (this option is not appropriate for liver lobes; In addition, paired/pooled donors and non-directed altruistic donors are advised that this may not always be possible if their organ is already being transported);

 - organ can be disposed of.

-Surgeons should be aware of the donor’s choice prior to surgery and must follow the donor’s wishes in the rare event that the organ cannot be transplanted into the intended recipient.
+Surgeons must follow the donor’s wishes in the rare event that the organ cannot be transplanted into the intended recipient.